dbushenko/rbt/README.md

 	UCS-01 UCS-02

+### Compare specifications

+If you need to see the difference betwee the two specification, specify them with options '-p' and '-c':

+	java -jar ../target/rbt-0.1.0-SNAPSHOT-standalone.jar -p example1/reqs.edn -c example2/reqs.edn

+Comparison will give you the something like this:

+	Removed requirements:
+	[]

+	Added requirements:
+	[UI-03]

+	Different requirements:
+	[UCS-02]

 ## Example

 The directory 'example' contains small example with the source requirements defined in directory 'example/src/' and corresponding project file 'example/reqs.edn'.